progressdb/ProgressDB/server/docs/kms.md

 - `kms` — the KMS HTTP server (separate project/binary; HTTP over UDS).
 Exposes admin and crypto endpoints and persists wrapped DEKs and metadata in the configured data directory.
  - `server/pkg/kms/external.go` — client adapter used by the server to talk to KMS over the UDS.
-- The server no longer auto-spawns a KMS child by default; it can run in embedded mode (in-process) or talk to an external `kmsd` process via the remote client.
+ - The server no longer auto-spawns a KMS child by default; it can run in embedded mode (in-process) or talk to an external `progressdb-kms` process via the remote client.
 - `server/pkg/security` — pluggable security bridge.
 The server calls `security.CreateDEKForThread`, `security.EncryptWithKey`, `security.DecryptWithKey` to interact with the provider.
 - `server/pkg/store` — stores wrapped DEK metadata, thread->key mapping, and messages.

 ## Runtime flow (normal)

-1. On startup the server either initializes an embedded KMS provider (in-process) or connects to an external `kmsd` process.
+1. On startup the server either initializes an embedded KMS provider (in-process) or connects to an external `progressdb-kms` process.
 Communication with an external KMS typically uses a Unix Domain Socket (UDS) or HTTP.
 2. In external mode the server constructs a `RemoteClient` pointing at the configured socket and delegates KMS operations to it.
 3. When storing a message, the server asks for the thread DEK (`CreateDEKForThread` if missing) and calls `EncryptWithKey(keyID, plaintext)` which is executed inside KMS.
 The server never holds raw DEKs.
 4. When reading, the server calls `DecryptWithKey(keyID, ciphertext)` and receives plaintext from KMS.